bitpay/bitcore/README.md

 ## Applications

 - [Bitcore Node](packages/bitcore-node) - A standardized API to interact with multiple blockchain networks
-- [Bitcore Wallet Client](packages/bitcore-wallet-client) - A client for the wallet service
+- [Bitcore Wallet Client](packages/bitcore-wallet-client) - A client for Bitcore Wallet Service
-- [Bitcore Wallet Service](packages/bitcore-wallet-service) - A multisig HD service for wallets
+- [Bitcore Wallet Service](packages/bitcore-wallet-service) - A coordination service for multisig wallets
 - [Bitcore CLI](packages/bitcore-cli) - A command line interface for using BWS and BWC
 - [Insight](packages/insight) - A blockchain explorer web user interface